LoginRadius/sso-connector/Shopify/LRShopifyMultipass-nodejs/README.md

 4. Add your Shopify store details under **storeConfig** variable in `src/shopifyMultipass.js`.
 5. Add your data mapping object under **dataMap** variable in `src/shopifyMultipass.js`.
 These data points will be synced from LoginRadius to Shopify store.
-6. In the repo's parent folder run `npm install` this will install any packages necessary for the project.
+6. In the repo's parent folder run `npm install` and this will install any packages necessary for the project.
 7. Once everything is installed type `node server.js`.

 ## Test